JonJagger/cyber-dojo/README.md

   * the animal image is always visible to the right.

-The idea is to leave auto-refresh on *during* the dojo and to turn it *off* before starting a dashboard review.
+The idea is to leave auto-refresh on *during* the dojo and to turn it *off* just before starting a dashboard review.

 ### |60s| columns?